revloc02/dndMarkdown/colver-5e-homebrew.md

 <div class='descriptive'>

 **DM Note:** This is about the world, not the players' treasure.
 The PCs are heroes, and they'll find wonderful — even magical — rewards.
-That's exactly what makes them exceptional.
+But unlike the world around them, they'll earn those rewards through adventure.
+A magic item won't be something anyone can buy down the street — it will be a rare and precious find that sets them apart.

 </div>